Lady Agnew of Lochnaw is a masterpiece by John Singer Sargent. It portrays a Victorian woman in a bold, modern manner. Sargent combined masterful...

 Rembrandt depicted the woman he loved as a woman of pleasant appearance, adorned with jewels and precious fabrics.
 The pathos of splendor and sharp realism rather than the divine beauty of the richly dressed young woman suggest that the portrait may have been a preliminary study for a historical or biblical figure of a woman that Rembrandt was painting around this time.
 But it’s only an assumption!

 Rembrandt painted Saskia as Flora, goddess of spring and flowers two more times.
-In 1635, he created another Saskia as Flora.
-The National Gallery in London displays this portrait.
+One in 1635 which is displayed in the National Gallery in London.
 A few years later, Rembrandt painted his wife in this mythological costume again (in 1641, only a year before her death).
 Saskia is depicted with a red flower, the painting is part of the collection of Staatliche Kunstsammlungen Dresden in Germany.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!